-The main focus is improving accountability to the most vulnerable and worst affected people and communities directly reached by programmes and operations.
-However, the commitments also imply the need to consider the views and perspectives of other groups who may be indirectly affected by Movement action and advocacy.
+While the main focus is improving accountability to the most vulnerable and worst affected people and communities directly reached by programmes and operations, whether facing situations of conflict, disasters or other circumstances placing them at risk or vulnerability, the commitments also imply the need to consider the views and perspectives of other groups of people not directly receiving assistance but who may be indirectly affected by Movement action and advocacy.

-These commitments also require members of the Movement to be more transparent and accountable within the Movement.
-That ranges from support and listening to staff and volunteers working at the branch and community level, to building effective and equitable relationships between components of the Movement.
-It includes the shared responsibility and commitment of senior management and leadership at all levels to ensure community engagement and accountability is core to our ways of working with the people and communities we aim to serve.
+These commitments also imply taking measures to be more transparent and accountable within the Movement, from supporting and listening to staff and volunteers working at the branch and community level, to building effective and equitable relationships between components of the Movement, and the shared responsibility and commitment of senior management and leadership at all levels to ensure community engagement and accountability is core to our ways of working with the people and communities we aim to serve.